 Do I Get Full Pay After Getting Hurt At Work?

 No!
 You generally receive 2/3 of your pre -injury average weekly wage.
 Some injured workers will get 90%- depending on their gross earnings.
 There is a statewide maximum weekly comp rate as well.
+Here is an article on earning power determination according to the Pennsylvania Workers’ Compensation Law.
+Make sure you know your earning potential before making a claim for workers’ comp benefits.

 Can I Get Pain and Suffering Damages After A Work Injury?

 No!
 Not in the Workers’ Compensation forum.
 However, if you have a 3rd party case ( a suit against an entity other than your Employer for negligence), then you can potentially recover these damages in that suit.
-Work Comp is a no fault system- the issue is loss of earning power.
+PA Work Comp law is a no fault system- the issue is loss of earning power.
 There are awards for disfigurement of the head, face, or neck, and amputation/loss of use (Specific Loss), but not for pain and suffering.

 My Job Is Protected After A Work Injury, Right?